How to prepare your home for winter

 You should also check:

-• roof tiles – we’ve covered how to look for roof damage
+• roof tiles – check out our guide on how to look for roof damage

-• fences and outbuildings – fences aren’t covered by home insurance
+• fences and outbuildings – fences aren’t covered for storm damage by Admiral’s home insurance

 • the bricks, rendering and mortar of your walls and chimney